wesleybertipaglia/fastapi-store/README.md

 To know more about the tech stack, check the [tech-stack.md](/docs/tech-stack.md) file.

 ## ☑️ Cheklist

+The following checklist can be used to track the project progress:

 - [x] Authentication
 - [x] Authorization
 - [x] Documentation